csswizardry/csswizardry.github.com/_posts/2017-05-23-little-things-i-like-to-do-with-git.md

 ## Review What You’re About to Push

-Hopefully you commit and push often, but if—for whatever reason—you find yourself with a large amount of local commits that are yet to be pushed, it’s probably wise to quickly review what they all are.
+Hopefully you commit and push often, but if — for whatever reason — you find yourself with a large amount of local commits that are yet to be pushed, it’s probably wise to quickly review what they all are.